Islandora/documentation/docs/installation/install-a-demo.md

 # Docker Demo

-To test Islandora, there is [a starter-site based demo available in Google Drive](https://drive.google.com/file/d/1LrIe12eYAZjD4A8_cqf61RXv7mtMJRHH/view?usp=share_link).
+To test out Islandora, there is [a Starter-Site based demo available in Google Drive](https://drive.google.com/file/d/1LrIe12eYAZjD4A8_cqf61RXv7mtMJRHH/view?usp=share_link).
 It is loaded with sample content to demonstrate features of Islandora and provide a starting point for exploration.

 Download your demo and use the instructions below to install.
 It is recommended that you have a minimum of 4GB of hard drive space available on your machine before getting started.
 It will take some time to build the image, do not be surprised if it takes at least 25 minutes.
 Thanks, and happy building!